werat/werat.github.io/content/posts/2021-03-23-blazing-fast-expression-evaluation/index.md

 ^ example of expression evaluation in LLDB

+The expression evaluator can be implemented as an interpreter of the target language (that's what GDB does for C++, for example) or by re-using the bits of the compiler infrastructure (e.g. LLDB uses Clang, C# debugger in Visual Studio uses Roslyn).
+Often it's a combination, when the compiler can be used as a library and behaves differenly when invoked by the debugger (this is how C# worked in earlier versions of Visual Studio, [twitter thread](https://twitter.com/AnsonHorton/status/1343901623962103809)).

+> If you're interesting in the unusual debugger architectures, read about [ACID](https://plan9.io/sys/doc/acidpaper.html) -- the debugger implemented as a language interpreter with specialized primitives that provide debugger support.

+---

+[LLDB](https://lldb.llvm.org/) is the debugger component of the LLVM project.
+It is built as a set of reusable components which extensively use existing libraries from LLVM, such as the Clang expression parser and LLVM disassembler[^1].

-LLDB has a very powerfull built-in expression evaluator, powered by Clang.
+LLDB has a very powerfull built-in expression evaluator, powered by [Clang](https://clang.llvm.org/).
 It can handle almost any valid C++ as well as perform function calls.
 But the downside of this power is poor performance, especially for large programs with lots of debug information.
 This is not as critical for interactive use, but doesn't work well for implementing IDE integrations.
 For example, [Stadia debugger for Visual Studio](https://github.com/googlestadia/vsi-lldb) evaluates dozens and hundreds of expressions for every "step", so it has to be fast.
 Nobody likes slow debuggers!

 This is where [lldb-eval](https://github.com/google/lldb-eval) comes in.
 It's a library for evaluating C++ like expressions in the debugger context, built with performance in mind.
-It's designed around LLDB, has very similar API and in many cases `lldb-eval` can be used as a drop-in replacement.
+It's designed around LLDB, has very similar API and in many cases can be used as a drop-in replacement.
+The primary use-case is IDE integration (namely, [Stadia for Visual Studio](https://github.com/googlestadia/vsi-lldb)).
 The rest of this post is about the library architecture and design decisions behind it.

 `lldb-eval` is open-source and available on GitHub -- <https://github.com/google/lldb-eval>.